 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

-Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
+SalanovaÂ® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, ea : 0

-This item was last sold on : 09/03/15
+This item was last sold on : 09/20/19

-Asparagus lettuce is available in the spring months.
+Asparagus lettuce is available in the spring.

-Asparagus lettuce is native to southern China.
-Its exact origins are unknown, but it is thought to have originally come from the Mediterranean coast, and was brought to China around the time of the Tang Dynasty (618-907 CE).
-It first appeared in the United States in the 1890s, and was sold in seed form under the name Asparagus lettuce with little popularity.
-It was David Burpee, founder of Burpee Seed Company, who brought the vegetable to fame about 50 years later.
+While the exact origins of Asparagus lettuce are unknown, it is thought to have originally come from the Mediterranean coast and was brought to China around the time of the Tang Dynasty 618-907 CE.
+The lettuce first appeared in the United States in the 1890s and was sold in seed form under the name Asparagus lettuce with little popularity.
+It was David Burpee, founder of Burpee Seed Company, who brought the vegetable to fame about fifty years later.
 After receiving Asparagus lettuce seeds from an American missionary in China, Burpee decided to rename the vegetable Celtuce, a combination of â€śceleryâ€ť and â€ślettuce,â€ť and began selling Celtuce seeds in the United States in 1942.
-Asparagus lettuce is an annual vegetable that is harvested in early spring because it grows best in cooler seasons, as its thick stems allow the plant to thrive even during harsh winters.
-In America, Asparagus lettuce is mostly found in Asian grocery stores.
+Today Asparagus lettuce can be found in fresh markets in Asia and at specialty grocers and Asian markets in Europe and the United States.

 Recipes that include Asparagus Lettuce.
 One is easiest, three is harder.